casper-network/docs-redux/docs/concepts/transactions-and-transaction-lifecycle.md

 # Transactions and the Transaction Lifecycle

 ## Transactions {#execution-semantics-transactions}
+[This is very not accurate, Transaction is not the same as V1 Transaction AND t he V1 Transaction does not look as presented in this document]

 A [transaction](./glossary/T.md#transaction) is a data structure containing Wasm and the requester's signature(s).
 Additionally, the transaction header contains additional metadata about the transaction itself.
 A transactions’s structure is as follows: